noobwarrior-org/noobwarrior/CONTRIBUTING.md

 If you're doing anything GUI related, look at QtGui.
 It's where all of the Qt GUI code is located.
 If it's anything internal-backend related on the C++ side, check Core.
 If you're modifying any Lua plugins (including the master server), they're located in AppDistribution.

+Once you're experienced enough with the codebase, try looking at the issues on the GitHub page and take a crack at whatever you may find is easy.

 ## Read the documentation (and expand on it, if it's lacking)
 The documentation provides guides on how the program is architected under the hood and it gives you a good introductory experience on how everything works in general.
 Read through as much of it as you can.